 And view the performance of individual affiliates:

-These are things that you cannot do with Thinkific.
+These are things you cannot do with Thinkific.

 4. The 1-Step Checkout Process From Teachable